-What to Do In a CrisisSearch for Resources
+What to Do In a CrisisSearch for Providers

 When someone you know is experiencing a mental health crisis or showing signs of suicidal behavior, remember three things: Take it seriously, ask questions, and get help.

 Thoughts of death or suicide are a serious symptom of depression, so take any suicidal talk or behavior seriously.
 Stay calm and be willing to listen without judgment or criticism.
 Allow and encourage the expression of feelings.
 Let the person know that suicidal thoughts are temporary and depression is a treatable condition.

 Remind the person that no matter how awful his problems seem, they can be worked out and you are willing to help.
 Don't try to argue a person out of suicide, and don’t be sworn to secrecy.
 Offer hope that alternatives are available.

 You might open a dialogue by saying, “I notice you don’t seem like yourself lately.
 What’s been going on?”
 Listen more than you talk.
 Ask simple questions.
 Say, “I’m here.
 I care.
 How can I help you?”

 Asking about suicide—and encouraging the person to get help—does not increase the risk of suicide.
 Ask questions about how the person is feeling and how you can help.
 Be direct.
 Ask whether the person is considering suicide.
 Ask if he has a particular plan or method in mind.
 Talking openly about it is the first step toward help.
 It may be a relief to the person to know that it’s all right to talk about it.